liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 There are several other events for which you can define custom actions using hooks.
 Some of these actions must extend `com.liferay.portal.kernel.events.Action`, while others must extend `com.liferay.portal.struts.SimpleAction`.
 Importantly, to ensure better forward compatibility, it is recommended to use hooks rather than Ext plugins for customizing struts actions.
 For more information on these events, see the [Properties Reference](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/configuring-liferay-s-properti-1) chapter of *Using Liferay Portal* or lookup the actual `portal.properties` configuration file for your version of Liferay in the  [Portal Properties](http://www.liferay.com/community/wiki/-/wiki/Main/Portal+Properties) wiki page.

 You've learned how to perform a custom action by extending a portal action.
-Now, let's take a look at overriding and adding struts actions from hook plugins.
+Now, let's take a look at overriding and adding Struts actions from hook plugins.

-## Overriding and adding struts actions
+## Overriding and adding Struts actions

-If you've wanted to add new struts actions to Liferay portal from a hook plugin or have wanted the ability to override other existing actions, you have the means to do it with *struts action hooks*.
-Let's start by considering the interfaces used for struts actions.
+If you've wanted to add new Struts actions to Liferay portal from a hook plugin or have wanted the ability to override other existing actions, you have the means to do it with *Struts action hooks*.
+Let's start by considering the interfaces used for Struts actions.

 Struts action interfaces:

 -	`com.liferay.portal.kernel.struts.StrutsAction`
 -	`com.liferay.portal.kernel.struts.StrutsPortletAction`

-The `StrutsAction` interface is for regular struts actions, like `/c/portal/update_email_address`, from the portal.
-The `StrutsPortletAction` interface is used for similar struts actions from portlets.
+The `StrutsAction` interface is for regular Struts actions, like `/c/portal/update_email_address`, from the portal.
+The `StrutsPortletAction` interface is used for similar Struts actions from portlets.

 Struts actions are defined as classes which are all connected in a `struts-config.xml` file.
 A `struts-config.xml` for Liferay portal running on Apache Tomcat would be found in the `liferay-portal-<version>/tomcat-<version>/webapps/ROOT/WEB-INF` directory.
 The `struts-config.xml` file links actions to specific JSP pages.
 Specifically, each action performs a specific task and then returns a *forward*, which is an object containing a name and path.
 The forward defines what page the user will go to after the action completes.
 When a user submits a form that maps to one of these actions, the action class is loaded, executed, and returns a forward.

-You can use a struts action hook to wrap/override existing struts actions or to create a new struts path; let's do both.
-We'll override the struts actions located in the `struts-config.xml` using a struts action hook to point to a custom class.
-Then we'll create a new struts path: `/c/portal/sample` and navigate to it.
+You can use a Struts action hook to wrap/override existing Struts actions or to create a new Struts path; let's do both.
+We'll override the Struts actions located in the `struts-config.xml` using a Struts action hook to point to a custom class.
+Then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
 Let's get started!

-First, we'll override the login portlet's struts action using the example-hook we created earlier in this chapter.
+First, we'll override the login portlet's Struts action using the example-hook we created earlier in this chapter.

 Note the current action in your portal's `struts-config.xml` file: